 Audit fees are for professional services performed for the audit of the Company's annual financial statements including any changes in such terms, conditions and fees resulting from changes in the scope of the audit or other matters, as well as other audit services that may not have been covered by the audit engagement letter but that only the independent auditors reasonably can provide.
+Audit fees in 2005 also includes fees billed or expected to be billed for professional services for the audit of the Company's internal controls under the requirements of Section 404 of the Sarbanes-Oxley Act of 2002 and related regulations.

-Tax Services are the preparation of the Company's Federal and State Tax return as well as certain tax consulting services which in 2003 related to the Company's tax net operating loss carryforward.
+Tax Services are the preparation of the Company's Federal and State Tax return as well as certain tax consulting services.

 The Board has an Audit Committee Pre-Approval Policy.
 Pursuant to the Pre-Approval Policy, all new projects (and fees) incurred with the Company's independent auditors either must be authorized in advance under the guidelines set forth in the Pre-Approval Policy or approved in advance by the full Audit Committee.
 Pre-approval under the Policy is generally provided for up to one year, is limited to certain projects listed in the Policy, and is subject to meeting a specific budget for each project, which budget is contained in the Policy.
 Any project that falls within the scope of the Policy may be approved by the chairperson of the Audit Committee or his or her designee, while all other projects must be specifically approved by the full Audit Committee.
-All new projects authorized in 2004 were approved in advance by the Audit Committee.
+All new projects authorized in 2005 were approved in advance by the Audit Committee.

-The Audit Committee considered the compatibility of the non-audit services performed by and fees paid to Deloitte & Touche, LLP in 2004 and the proposed non-audit services and proposed fees for 2005 and determined that such services and fees were compatible with the independence of the auditors.
-During 2004, Deloitte & Touche, LLP did not utilize any leased personnel other than permanent, full time employees in connection with the audit.
+The Audit Committee considered the compatibility of the non-audit services performed by and fees paid to Deloitte & Touche, LLP in 2005 and the proposed non-audit services and proposed fees for 2006 and determined that such services and fees were compatible with the independence of the auditors.
+During 2005, Deloitte & Touche, LLP did not utilize any leased personnel other than permanent, full time employees in connection with the audit.

-The Board of Directors has appointed Deloitte & Touche LLP as independent auditors of the Company for the year ending December 31, 2005, subject to ratification by the Company's shareholders.
+The Board of Directors has appointed Deloitte & Touche LLP as independent auditors of the Company for the year ending December 31, 2006, subject to ratification by the Company's shareholders.
 Deloitte & Touche LLP has acted as independent auditors of the Company since February 1997.
 Representatives of Deloitte & Touche LLP who are expected to be present at the Annual Meeting will be given the opportunity to make a statement if they desire to do so and will also be available to respond to appropriate questions.